robOcity/robocity.github.com/content/posts/updating-the-blog.md

 ## Generating and Reviewing Content

 1. Run `jupyter nbconvert --to=markdown your-notebook.ipynb`.
-Note: `jupyter nbconvert --help` has good explanations of how else to use `nbconvert`.
+Note: `jupyter nbconvert --help` has good explanations of how else to use `nbconvert`
-1. Run `pelican content` from your blogs root directory and automatically detects changes in content
+1. Run `pelican content` from your blogs root directory and to build the the static files from your content
 1. Fix any warnings or errors that Pelican reports
 1. Start Python's build-in web server by running: `python -m http.server 8000`
 1. Change to the output directory by running `cd output`
 1. Open `http://localhost:8000` in your browser and review your blogs appearance
 1. Keep editing and refreshing to see your latest changes
-1. Control-c to halt `pelican content`
+1. Control-c to halt `python -m http.server 8000`

 ## Publishing to Github Pages